sjklick/Sudoku-Solver/README.md

 Todo
 ----
-- Add a default puzzle to try for the users who just want to see the app in action
 - Add a loader with a cancel option while the puzzle is being solved
 - Make it so that the puzzle solver pauses after a number of iterations
   - gives the interface a chance to update and respond to the user pressing cancel